CadQuery/cadquery/doc/importexport.rst

 Exporting SVG
 ##############

-The SVG exporter has several options which can be useful for getting the desired final output.
+The SVG exporter has several options which can be useful for achieving the desired final output.
 Those options are as follows.

 * *width* - Document width of the resulting image.